FerretDB/FerretDB/README.md

 ## Quickstart

 These steps describe a quick local setup.
-They are not suitable for most production use-cases because they keep all data inside containers.
+They are not suitable for most production use-cases because they keep all data inside containers and don't [encrypt incoming connections](https://docs.ferretdb.io/security/#securing-connections-with-tls/).
+For more configuration options check [Configuration flags and variables](https://docs.ferretdb.io/flags/) page.

 1. Store the following in the `docker-compose.yml` file: